-Report on climate indicators final.pdf

-8. Sendai Indicators: The 38 Sendai Framework indicators are set out in the UN Office for Disaster Risk Reduction (UNISDR) PreventionWeb website.26 Given the nature of the targets and the specifics of the indicators themselves (e.g., number of countries implementing multi-hazard EWS), the SEEA is considered to have limited utility as a framework for generating Sendai indicators.
+- 7. UNECE Core climate-change related indicators: The UN Economic Commission for Europe created a task-force to define a set of internationally comparable key climate change-related statistics and indicators that could be derived using the SEEA Central Framework (SEEA CF) in 2014.
+It is highlighted that these indicators are in no way endorsed or adopted by the UNFCCC.
+The task force provided a final report in 2017.
+23 The final report proposes 39 core climatechange related indicators, all of which are captured in the spreadsheet.
+The core climate related indicators are supported by the SEEA CF and include indicators derived from a wider set of SEEA CF Accounting Modules than those specified in Section 2.
+As such these indicators were reviewed to see which could be aligned to the SEEA Modules in Section 2 and tested via the NCA & VES Project.
+Where the UNECE core climate-related indicator was also an SDG Indicator or Aichi Target, this was recorded (Column M and N, respectively). - Sendai Indicators: The 38 Sendai Framework indicators are set out in the UN Office for Disaster Risk Reduction (UNISDR) PreventionWeb website.24 Given the nature of the targets and the specifics of the indicators themselves (e.g., number of countries implementing multi-hazard EWS), the SEEA is considered to have limited utility as a framework for generating Sendai indicators.
 As such the SEEA is not considered to be relevant to generating any of the specific indicators listed.
 Nonetheless, there is clearly a role for mainstreaming the environment into disaster risk reduction using the SEEA (this is explored in latter analysis).